 Not only does the right kind of sleep setup keep your space looking beautiful aesthetically, but your bedroom also has the potential to contribute to the length and quality of your rest, which is why it’s so deserving of some extra consideration.

+To find the right kind of bedding for your comfort, it’s essential to understand the differences between a duvet vs. comforter.
 If you’re still not sure what a duvet is, how it’s different from a comforter, and where exactly a duvet cover comes in all of this - don’t worry, we’ve got you covered (no pun intended!).
 Here’s everything you need to know about using a duvet cover in your sleep setup:

 Comforters can have patterned variations, and some people choose to use these instead of opting to keep them covered.
 A duvet cover can still be helpful in the case of a comforter, however, because it enables you to clean your bedding more consistently while minimizing how much effort it might take.